FrancescFe/api-nba/README.md

 ```
 apinba.local:8082
 ```
+If we get ⬇️ this screen ⬇️, we are ready to next step!! 🎊🎊

 ![](https://i.imgur.com/68E1tdy.png)

-We are ready to next step!!

-## DB: from CSV to ORM
+## 🔋 DB: from CSV to ORM 🔋

 Now that we have our server connection ready we are going to prepare our DB settings.